 MFAT will use a portfolio approach to report annually on the portfolio's contribution to development impact in the Pacific and beyond.
-Information will be used to provide evidence of development results and promote broader understanding and greater participation by New Zealanders in the development of the Pacific and elsewhere.
+Information will be used to provide evidence of development results and promote broader understanding and greater participation by New Zealanders in New Zealand's international development cooperation in the Pacific and elsewhere.